skelsec/jackdaw/README.md

 It also comes with a handy feature to help you in a password-cracking project by storing/looking up/reporting hashes/passowrds/users.

 # Example commands
 ### Automatic enumeration - windows only, with domain-joined user -
 No need to pre-initialise the database, it will be done automatically.
 Using the distributed binary you can just double-click on `jackdaw.exe`
 Using as a python script `jackdaw auto`

-Most of these commands are available already from the webapi, except for the database init.
 ### DB init
 `jackdaw --sql sqlite:///<full path here>/test.db dbinit`